Metrological detection of entanglement generated by non-Gaussian operations: Conclusions and outlook

 The general setup of Figure~\ref{F0} is versatile and can be used to both implement Gaussian entanglement detection protocols based on the covariance matrix and our metrological protocol for non-Gaussian entanglement.
 For certain classes of states, we believe that this should be sufficient to be able to detect entanglement in any mode basis.
 However, to determine whether or not a state is passively separable, as would be required for the sampling protocols in \cite{Chabaud2022}, one would still need to certify the presence of entanglement in every possible mode basis.
 While our work certainly offers us a useful experimental tool, we also hope that it will be a step towards finding new techniques that allow us to certify entanglement in every possible mode basis.
-After all, non-Gaussian entangled states encompass a huge state space and we have just started to dig it out.
-In order to gain insight about general features of this exotic quantum feature, in future work we will analyze entangled states based on multiple-photon subtraction and connect our entanglement criterion with others based on higher-order covariance matrices \cite{Zhang2021}.
+After all, non-Gaussian entangled states encompass a huge state space and we have just started to \DBR{scratch its surface}.
+In order to gain insight about general features of this exotic quantum feature, in future work we will analyze entangled states based on other non-Gaussian operations and connect our entanglement criterion with others based on higher-order covariance matrices \cite{Zhang2021, Zhang2023}.